-Judge Baddour has held court in over 25 counties throughout the state of North Carolina, conducting hundreds of civil and criminal jury trials.
+Judge Baddour has held court in over a third of counties throughout the state of North Carolina, conducting hundreds of civil and criminal jury trials.
 He is specially assigned pursuant to Rule 2.1 by the Chief Justice to preside over complex litigation in several cases around the state.

-Judge Baddour helped lead the design and construction of the new Chatham County Justice Center, which greatly expanded the courtroom space in Chatham, which has improved efficiency in the courts.
-For the first time ever in Chatham County, we have the ability to run multiple courts at one time.
+Judge Baddour helped lead the design and construction of the new Chatham County Justice Center, which greatly expanded the courtroom space in Chatham, thus improving efficiency in the courts.
+We can now run multiple sessions of Superior and District Court at the same time.
 There is a jury waiting room, also a first for Chatham.
 Many remember the unfortunate fire that destroyed the historic courthouse in Chatham.
-Judge Baddour worked closely with county and court officials, as well as the architect, after receiving valuable community input via the Chatham County Historic Courthouse Task Force, to design a modern but flexible courtroom, well integrated with historic features worth preserving and honoring.
+Judge Baddour worked closely with county and court officials, as well as the architect, after receiving valuable community input via the Chatham County Historic Courthouse Task Force, to re-design a modern but flexible courtroom, well integrated with historic features worth preserving and honoring.

 Judge Baddour has spoken with thousands of students about the law and the courts.
 He has visited and spoken with all grades – from kindergarten through high school – and also with college and law students.
 He regularly speaks to Carrboro Elementary “Spotlight Students” in which a student from each classroom is honored.
 He regularly invites classes into his courtroom to participate in mock trials, in which students take on the roles of court officials (lawyers, bailiff, clerk, judge, jury).

 For more information or to schedule a visit, please click here.